This is how Slovenian food tastes

 Restaurant Convent in Ankaran

-The Slovenian food at the Convent restaurant in Ankaran is Mediterranean-Italian-inspired.
-Unlike the first two restaurants, this is a hotel restaurant in a former Benedictine monastery.
-The hotel is just a few steps from the sea.
-Therefore, fish dishes and seafood are ideal.
-An octopus salad as a starter gets you in the mood for the fish meal.
 This is followed by Italian-Slovenian gnocchi in fish sauce.
-The gnocchi are slightly larger than their Italian cousins.
+The gnocchi are a little bigger than their Italian cousins.
 The main course is sea bass with potatoes and vegetables.
-And finally a berry cake.
+And to finish, there is a berry tart.
 This restaurant is only two kilometers from the Italian border.
-The Italian influences are therefore hardly surprising.
-Scampi, mussels or sea bass are also often found on the menu here.
+So the Italian influences are hardly surprising.
+Scampi, mussels and sea bass are also often on the menu.

 Hotel Convent Ankaran - Hotel & Resort Adria Ankaran *